andreasbm/web-skills/blueprint.md

 ### Why haven't you included XYZ Technology?

 The skills are based on what I personally find to be the most useful on a day-to-day basis.
-If you think something really important is missing, you can always suggest it on [Github](https://github.com/andreasbm/web-skills/issues).
+If you think something really important is missing, you can always suggest it on the [issues page](https://github.com/andreasbm/web-skills/issues).

 ### How can I get in contact with you?

-Reach out to me on Twitter at [https://twitter.com/AndreasMehlsen](@AndreasMehlsen) or take a look at [my website](https://andreasbm.github.io) if you want to learn more about who I am.
+Reach out to me on Twitter at [@AndreasMehlsen](https://twitter.com/AndreasMehlsen) or take a look at [my website](https://andreasbm.github.io) if you want to learn more about what other projects I'm working on.

 ## Fundamentals